Shuqin2025/ssge-website/concepts/Principles.md

 # SSGE Principles

-## Principle 1 — Execution before Output

-AI should first execute correctly.

-Outputs are only meaningful when execution is trustworthy.
+The following principles define the architectural foundation of SSGE Governance Runtime.

+They are intended to guide the design, execution, and governance of trustworthy AI systems.

 ---

-## Principle 2 — Evidence before Claims
+## Principle 1 — Execution Before Output

-Every important AI decision should leave evidence.

-Trust comes from evidence, not promises.
+AI execution should be trustworthy before outputs are accepted.

+Outputs have value only when the execution that produced them can be trusted.

 ---

+## Principle 2 — Evidence Before Claims

+Every significant AI execution should produce verifiable evidence.

+Trust must be established through evidence rather than assertions.

+---

 ## Principle 3 — Transparency by Design

-Execution should be visible.
+Transparency should be an intrinsic property of execution.

-Not reconstructed afterwards.
+It should not rely on post-hoc reconstruction.

 ---

-## Principle 4 — Governance at Runtime
+## Principle 4 — Governance Throughout Execution

-Governance should happen during execution,
+Governance should exist throughout the execution lifecycle.

-not after failure.
+It should not begin only after failures occur.

 ---

-## Principle 5 — Structure Creates Trust
+## Principle 5 — Structure Enables Trust

-Structured execution creates predictable systems.
+Structured semantic execution enables predictable system behavior.

-Predictability creates trust.
+Predictable execution establishes trustworthy AI systems.

 ---

-## Principle 6 — Every Decision Leaves a Trace
+## Principle 6 — Every Execution Leaves Evidence

-Critical AI actions must be traceable,

-reviewable,

-and reproducible.
+Every critical AI execution should preserve:

+* decision traceability
+* execution evidence
+* governance records
+* reproducible execution states

 ---

-## Principle 7 — Continuous Improvement
+## Principle 7 — Continuous Governance Improvement

-Evidence is not only for auditing.
+Execution evidence is not preserved solely for auditing.

-Evidence should improve future execution.
+It should continuously improve future governance policies and execution quality.

 ---

 ## Principle 8 — Human Accountability

-AI assists.

-Humans remain accountable.
+Artificial Intelligence assists decision-making.

+Human organizations remain accountable for governance.

-Governance protects both.
+Governance protects both human responsibility and system integrity.

 ---

 ## Related Canon

-- C-001 Manifesto
+* C-001 Manifesto
-- C-002 Vision
+* C-002 Vision
-- C-003 Mission
+* C-003 Mission
-- C-005 Architecture
+* C-005 Runtime
+* C-007 Execution Loop
+* C-008 Evidence
+* C-009 Governance
+* C-010 Trust